xavierchia/xavierchia.github.io/_posts/2022-06-14-content-ideas.md

 After dozens of experiment I finally found a solution that actually works and leads to great results.

 Currently, AI-writing tools are all the rage.
 But honestly, they never really worked for me.
 They can be useful to brainstorm different formulations but aren’t useful to get that initial spark.
-And getting that initial spark is what I usually struggled with the most.
+And getting that initial spark is what I usually struggle with the most.

 So no worries, I won’t tell you about some new AI-writing tool.